garbados/couchdb/share/doc/src/json-structure.rst

 actually does appear to be losing some precision over the other libraries.

-The astute observer will notice that ejson (the CouchDB JSON library) reported an extra three digits.
+The astute observer will notice that ejson (the Cloudant JSON library) reported an extra three digits.
 While its tempting to think that this is due to some internal difference, its just a more specific case of the 1.1 input as described above.